FEES CHARGED BY DTSC

 The annual fee summary details our hazardous waste and environmental fees, including statutory references, collection mechanisms and fee levels.

-Any generator, transporter, or facility operator who fails to return the Verification Questionnaire forms shall be subject to suspension of any and all identification numbers and to any other enforcement action (Health & Safety Code section 25205.16(c)).
+Any generator, transporter, or facility operator who fails to provide information required by the department to verify the accuracy of hazardous waste activity data shall be subject to suspension of any and all identification numbers assigned and to any other enforcement action (Health & Safety Code section 25205.16(c)).

 See Verification Questionnaire Frequently Asked Questions for more information.

 FEES COLLECTED BY THE BOARD OF EQUALIZATION FOR DTSC

 The following DTSC fees are collected by the Board of Equalization:

 - Tiered Permits